hogeschool/Data-Technologies-public/Workshops/Workshop 5 - Optimalisation/4 - Partitioning.md

 ## Vertical Partitioning (column-wise)
 Vertical partitioning is the process of splitting a large table into smaller ones by moving specific columns into separate tables.
-The goal is to reduce row width and isolate columns with different access patterns or privacy & security sensitivity.
-This can improve I/O efficiency, cache locality, and security boundaries — at the cost of extra joins when queries need the full record.
+The goal is to reduce row width and isolate columns with different access patterns.
+This can improve I/O efficiency and cache locality — at the cost of extra joins when queries need the full record.

 **Cache locality**\
 Cache locality describes how well the data you frequently need fits together in memory/pages.
 In PostgreSQL (and most databases), data is physically stored in fixed-size pages (8 KB).